daviduhden/i2pd-browser/README.md

 ## Licensing

 The scripts and configuration files in this repository, along with the [i2pd software](https://github.com/PurpleI2P/i2pd/), are licensed under the BSD 3-Clause "New" or "Revised" License.
-However, the software downloaded and used by these scripts and configuration files is subject to different terms and conditions.
+However, the software downloaded and used by these scripts and used by these configuration files is subject to different terms and conditions.